ModusCreateOrg/creative-engine/src/libxmp/README.md

-This folder contains a heavily modified & streamlined version of LibXMP, created by Claudio Matsuoka.  https://github.com/cmatsuoka/libxmp
+This folder contains a heavily modified & streamlined version of LibXMP, created by Claudio Matsuoka and is licensed under LGPL v2.1.  https://github.com/cmatsuoka/libxmp
 -----------------------------
                  __   _____
                 |  | |__|  |______  ___ ____________